Ancocodet/wp-umami/readme.txt

 == Changelog ==

+0.2.1 - Fix bug with option validation
+Fixed an issue with the option validation that caused the plugin settings to not work.

+0.2.0 - Add Ignore Admin Option
+Add an option to ignore admin users.

 0.1.1 - Fix Deployment
 The deployment does not include the built zip anymore.

-0.2.0 - Add Ignore Admin Option
-Add an option to ignore admin users.